-If you need to apply to the Tribunal, you need to know how to apply and how much it will cost.
+Find out how to apply to the Tenancy Tribunal and how much it will cost.

 How to apply online